Three Bin System

 What are you looking for?

-City of Marion's kerbside waste and recycling collection system consists of three bins.
+City of Marion's kerbside waste and recycling collection system consists of three bins:

-What goes in this bin?
-You can put in:
+What goes in the rubbish bin?

-- Dirty Nappies.
+- Dirty non-compostable nappies.

 - Kitty litter (in a plastic bag or wrapped in newspaper).